 But there’s no way around trauma — there’s only through it, and I had stared too long into the abyss for it to simply fade away when the sun came up.

 Only when I saw that look in my son’s eyes did I fully understand that I had become the monster of his childhood.
-That rage had waited, ever so patiently, attaching itself to the walls of my desperate attempts to do better than my parents did.
+That rage had waited, ever so patiently, attaching itself to the walls of my desperate attempts to do better than my mother did.
 And while I scrambled so desperately to remain safe from the monsters of my past, I overlooked the jagged edges of the gate I had built.

 “We make our own monsters, then fear them for what they show us about ourselves.”― Mike Carey